 Scotland is a beautiful country with vast gorgeous landscapes and a wonderful history.
 Honestly, there is so much to see and do in Scotland that fitting it all into a week is difficult.
 That’s why when planning our Scotland Itinerary for 7 days, we chose to focus on the region that gave us the biggest bang for our buck based upon our interests.

-*That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+*This post contains affiliate links.
+By purchasing through these links, we get a small commission at no additional cost to you.
+That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.